- Edible Walking Tour - use our map to visit the city-centre growing sites which we support.

 - Become a member of Edible York – being a member of Edible York shows your commitment to our cause!
 Membership is free, and gives you a voice to shape the organisation.
 See our members page for the application bumpf.
 We also have 'friends of' groups - one for Barbican Beds, another for Guildhall ward Beds and lastly for Abundance in Holgate.

 - Volunteer for Abundance – ladders!
 Apples!
 Extendable pickers!
 Firm thighs from cycling trailer loads of unwanted fruit to hungry mouths!
 A fab, fun and friendly way to show your support for our local food future.
 See our Abundance page for more info.
-The harvest is expanding - nearly £5,000 raised through Spacehive crowdfunding.
+Our covid-19 plan will make sure everyone will stay safe while helping out.

 - Become a Trustee! - Good for people who love: shaping a vision, planning, seeing a dream become a reality, finding innovative ways to fund projects, working in a team, bean counting, communicating effectively, making things work seamlessly.
 What you need to do: contact us or visit us at one of our volunteer sessions (see Public Veg Beds or Events) to have a chat.